 - D. Land Use and Development Trends: The focus of Lincoln County's growth is on the natural resources; the lake area.
 The area adjacent to the Army Corps of Engineers property, is being developed into residential subdivisions.
-Agricultural and forestry land located in this area will eventually decrease, and residential uses will increase.
-This will decrease the loss to agriculture and forestry land due to drought.
-The increase in residential will but a greater statin on the water systems of the city and county.
+Lincoln County currently has no land use or development trends related to wildfire.
 Land use codes do provide for fire protection to any proposed major and minor developments connected to the public water supply system, and minimum fire flows shall be computed based on standards promulgated by the Lincolnton-Lincoln County Fire Department.
-For those proposed developments that will not have immediate access to the public water supply system, such standards and computations should be based on the National Fire Protection Association Standards on Water Supply for Suburban and Rural Fire Fighting.
-Land use tables are in Appendix B - E. Multi-Jurisdictional Concerns: Lincoln County is 60% timber, forest or agricultural land.
+For those proposed developments that will not have immediate access to the public water supply system, such standards and computations should be based on the National Fire Protection Association Standards on Water Supply for Suburban and Rural Fire Fighting. - E. Multi-Jurisdictional Concerns: Lincoln County is 60% timber, forest or agricultural land.
 Wildfire does have the potential to spread to urban areas thus affecting the entire county.
 As a result, any mitigation steps taken related to wildfire should be undertaken on a countywide basis and include the incorporated jurisdiction. - F. Hazard Summary: Lincoln County encompasses an area of roughly 257 square miles, of which 211.1 is land and 45.9 is water.
 The county is comprised of 164,480 acres- 29,376 (17.9) acres are water, 18,292 (11.1 percent) is dedicated to agricultural and 82,009 acres (49.8 percent) is dedicated to forestry.
 Given the right weather conditions and variables, wildfire, due to natural causes, creates a potential threat to the lives of residents and property in the planning area.
 According to Georgia Forestry data, from 1957 to 2018, there have been 1,245 fire events burning a total of 4,895 acres for an average extent of 3.9 acres.
 Based on a 20-year hazard cycle there is a 1,340 percent chance of an annual event.
 The drier the condition the more susceptible the county is to wildfire.